News

 “The investigation has found that MRT will need to be supported with population and employment growth close to stations along the route,” she said.

-“It lends support to work the Partnership has already began to plan for, such as the development of a Greater Christchurch spatial plan to proactively shape our sub-region.”
+“It lends support to work the Partnership has already begun to plan for, such as the development of a Greater Christchurch spatial plan to proactively shape our sub-region.”

 Read more